 Deep plowing during mid-summer of the second year after the eggs are laid is said to be effective, the object being to break up the cells in which the grubs are changing to pupae-and later to adults.
 Since the cells are not so deeply placed at this period as are the two other wintering cells, disking and breaking up of the soil is advocated at this time.
 The plowing should be done about the middle of July.
 In the case of golf-links and extensive lawns where the land is never plowed, the grubs are likely to congregate, attracted by the broad expanse of grass sod; and in such places, many grubs are dug out and eaten by birds and skunks.
-In the latter case, the presence of the grubs is often to be preferred to the pits that are left in the greens.

-Fig 47.-June-beetles (Phyllophaga fusca).
+Fig. 54.
+June-beetles (Phyllophaga fusca).